Wild Type Yoga

 It lives beneath the trees, along forest paths, and in quiet clearings of the Adirondack Park at Wild Type Acres.

-At Wild Type Yoga, we honor yoga as a holistic practice - one that extends far beyond poses.
+At Wild Type Yoga, we honor yoga as an ancient, holistic practice - one that extends far beyond poses.
 Yoga is the integration of mind, body, and heart.
 It is breath, movement, awareness, rest, connection, and presence.
 These practices are beneficial to everyone, no matter your age, experience, or relationship with yoga.

 Classes often begin with a gentle forest walk, allowing the nervous system to settle and the senses to awaken.
 We then practice yoga among the trees, supported by the rhythms of nature and the quiet wisdom of the forest.
 This outdoor setting naturally invites grounding, clarity, and a deeper sense of connection - both inward and outward.